Gabriel-Spinola/Treino-Olimpiadas-Flutter/lib/doc/UI.md

 Used to handle list of widgets, also comes with garbage collection; cleaning, if necessary, already scrolled widgets

+To avoid performSize() assertions, consider adding both the scrollDirection and shrinkWrap properties

 ## Routing
 The method I'm using is to have a seperate AppRoutes class, containing the all the routes and an index representing the current selected route.
 Then we use then to match